tf-govstack/postgres-init/README.md

 # Postgres-init
-This repo used for docker creation for mosip DB intialization and masterdata upload.
+This repo used for docker creation for mosip DB intialization and masterdata upload..